ekr/tls13-spec/draft-ietf-tls-tls13.md

 weaker anti-replay defense because of the difficulty of reliably storing and retrieving the received ClientHello messages.
 In many such systems, it is impractical to have globally consistent storage of of all the received ClientHellos.
-In this situation, implementations have two primary options.
+Such servers have two primary options.
 The stronger design is to have a single storage zone be authoritative for a given ticket and refuse 0-RTT for that ticket in any other zone.
-This approach prevents simple replay and limits the number of copies of the application data received to the number of retries clients are willing to perform.
+This approach prevents simple replay by the attacker because only one zone will accept 0-RTT data.
 The weaker design is to implement separate storage for each zone but allow 0-RTT in any zone.
 This approach limits the number of replays to once per zone.
-Application message duplication of course remains possible.
+Application message duplication of course remains possible for either deisng.

 Servers MAY also implement data stores with false positives, such as Bloom filters, in which case they MUST respond to apparent replay by